matthewsouther/educator-emily/src/pages/index.md

   title: Why Emily?
   description: Your child was born a scientist, explorer, and problem solver.
 She
-    learned to crawl, walk, talk, and love all through self-direction, internal motivation, and space to explore.
-Now you can fuel that drive so they can follow their path to becoming creative, problem-solving, secure, and happy grown-ups.
+    learned to crawl, walk, talk, and love all through self-direction, internal motivation, and space to experiment.
+Now you can fuel that drive so she can follow her path to becoming a creative, problem-solving, secure, and happy grown-up.
 Isn't that what we all want for our children?
 description: "I am on your team.
 I am your secret weapon who knows what happens in education.
 I am passionate about learning and even more passionate about setting children free to soar.  "